tusharwalzade216/SQL_CSV_FTP_Uploader/README.md

 ==================================== Use ======================================

-This Utility is useful to get SQL output as CSV file & upload it to FTP server.
+This Powershell based Utility is useful to get SQL output as CSV file & upload it to FTP server.

 ==================================== Files ====================================
 1. gencsv.ps1 -> code to generate csv & upload to ftp